chvancooten/BugBountyScanner/README.md

 ### Docker

 Docker Hub Link: https://hub.docker.com/r/chvancooten/bugbountyscanner.
-Images are generated automatically for both the Dev branch (`:dev` tag) and the Master branch (`:latest` tag).
+Images are pushed to the `:latest` tag whenever an update to BugBountyScanner is pushed.
+Poke me if I forget, Docker Hub nuked automatic builds :(.

 You can pull the Docker image from Docker Hub as below.